- June 1, 2019

 The Three Approaches

-Understanding which approach to use for determining reasonable compensation is crucial for an accurate valuation.
+Understanding which approaches to use for determining reasonable compensation is crucial for an accurate valuation.
 Here’s a quick breakdown of each approach and when each should be utilized.

 - The cost approach looks at the different tasks an owner may complete in their day-to-day business operation and apportions their time and skill for each task.
 In the case of our divorcing lawyers, this may have been the more appropriate approach since although he held the title of CEO, he likely engaged in multiple other tasks.